School Attendance and Punctuality

 It is always best if appointments can take place before or after school.
 However, we understand at times it may be necessary for a student to attend a medical or dental appointment during school hours.
 In these circumstances we encourage a student to come into school to get their present mark before leaving for their appointment, returning to school afterwards wherever possible.
 Appointment details or cards should be brought to school so that students can receive authorisation to be out of school and for the absence to be marked appropriately on the register.

 Students must arrive at school on time.
-A late mark is given after 0845 and a 30 minute after school detention is given.
+A late mark is given after 0845 and a 20-minute brunch detention is given to be completed on the same day.

 Holidays in term time / Leave of Absence: